theOrthodox/ctf-writeups/TryHackMe/Letter/writeup.md

 It’s a coastal commune, known for its lighthouse, Phare d'Eckmühl, and its fishing heritage.
 And now, lets move to envelope.
 The stamp says : `La Poste`
-And the reciever's first name is : `Edouard`
+And the reciever's first name is : `Edouard`.

 We see an initialism : `SNSM` , whoes full form is :
 `SNSM` stands for `Société Nationale de Sauvetage en Mer`.

 In English, it means `“National Society for Sea Rescue.”` It’s a French volunteer organization responsible for: rescuing people at sea